Ultimate Guide To the Interactive Wands from Harry Potter & Fantastic Beasts.

 How do you get chosen at Ollivanders wand shop?

 Does it cost more for the interactive Harry Potter wand buying experience?
-The wand-choosing experience itself does not cost you a penny, but if you do get chosen by a wand, you will have to pay if you wish to keep it.
+The wand-choosing experience itself does not cost you a penny and you don’t need any special ticket, but if you do get chosen by a wand, you will have to pay if you wish to keep it.

 What Happens When you Get Chosen at Ollivanders?